muellermichel/Hybrid-Fortran/README.md

 The poster shown at GTC 2013 is available [here](http://on-demand.gputechconf.com/gtc/2013/poster/pdf/P0199_MichelMueller.pdf).

 The slides shown in Michel's talk at GTC 2013 are available [here](https://github.com/muellermichel/Hybrid-Fortran/raw/master/doc/Slides_GTC2013.pdf).
 You can also watch the recording [here](http://nvidia.fullviewmedia.com/gtc2013/0320-211B-S3326.html).

-We expect to publish some scientific papers on this soon.

 If you'd like to get the background story (why would I do such a thing), you can read my [Master Thesis from 2012 (slightly updated)](https://github.com/muellermichel/Hybrid-Fortran/raw/master/doc/Thesis_updated_2013-3.pdf).
 I plan on doing a blog post, explaining the background story of this project soon.